 There is no disputing the fact that Lyft, and similar ridesharing services, play an important role in the lives of their thousands of users across the United States.
 In addition to enabling you to easily get from A to B in an unfamiliar city while on vacation, it could mean the difference between you being able to get to a medical appointment or work interview and missing out.
 Created with the objective of reducing the cost of using a cab-type service, and thereby making it more accessible, these ridesharing services, operated via a smartphone app, may cause some disgruntlement amongst those working within the traditional cab industry, but are increasingly popular with users.

-As with any other type of vehicular traffic, riding in, or driving near, a Lyft vehicle carries some risk of becoming involved in a collision, and sustaining serious injuries and extensive property damage.
-When you find yourself in this difficult situation, hiring a Santa Ana Lyft accident attorney from the Law Offices of Howard Craig Kornberg could ensure you do not face financial hardship alongside your physical pain and suffering.
+As with any other type of vehicular traffic, riding in, or driving near, a Lyft vehicle carries some risk of becoming involved in a collision and sustaining serious injuries and extensive property damage.
+When you find yourself in this difficult situation, hiring a Lyft crash lawyer from the Law Offices of Howard Craig Kornberg could ensure you do not face financial hardship alongside your physical pain and suffering.

 All drivers on California roads must hold valid auto insurance and, if you are a driver, you are certainly already aware of that fact.
 When a vehicle is used for a commercial purpose, including ridesharing services such as Uber and Lyft, the insurance requirements become more complex.
 By law, those driving for Lyft in Santa Ana will be required to hold specific insurance cover relating to drivers, passengers, and any injured third parties.
 The ridesharing company themselves must also comply with heftier insurance requirements, namely California Vehicle Code Section 5430, which makes it mandatory to hold $1 million uninsured and underinsured motorist cover for: